drishabh/algorithms/README.md

 3. quickSort ...
 Recursive implementation of quick sort.
 More can be read at https://en.wikipedia.org/wiki/Quicksort.

 4. sieve ...
 Sieve of Eratosthenes.
-An algorithm to find all primes smaller than or equal to a given prime number.
+An algorithm to find all primes smaller than or equal to a given number.
 More can be read at https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes.

 5. KMP ...
 Implementation of Knuth–Morris–Pratt (KMP) string matching algorithm.
 Worst case complexity: O(n).
 More can be read at